 - My World Vision

-Since December, armed conflict has killed thousands and driven more than 950,000 South Sudanese from their homes.
+Since December, armed conflict has killed thousands and driven more than 1.3 million South Sudanese from their homes.
 World Vision is working to meet the needs of displaced children and families.

 Across South Sudan, children are struggling to find food and shelter, World Vision officials say.

-An 8-year-old boy said he walked for five days to escape warring factions in Malakal, just north of the South Sudanese capital of Juba.
+An 8-year-old boy said he walked for five days to escape warring factions in Malakal, in South Sudan’s Upper Nile state.
 “Now we are living in a deserted school with no idea where to get food from,” he told World Vision.

 “These children were supposed to grow up in the new bright hope of newly created South Sudan.
 Now they face a bleak future unless urgent action is taken,” says Johan Eldebo, a World Vision senior humanitarian policy adviser.

 The impending rainy season is only going to make matters worse, aid workers claim.